aspose-diagram/Aspose.Diagram-Documentation/pythonnet/release-notes/release-notes-2022/aspose-diagram-for-python-via-net-22-8-release-notes/_index.md

 |DIAGRAMNET-52938|App:save vsd to vsdx stuck|Bug|
 |DIAGRAMNET-52944|Save to Diagram to svg - attribute width: A negative value is not valid. ("-121752")|Bug|

-## `?`**Public API and Backward Incompatible Changes**
+## **Public API and Backwards Incompatible Changes**
-`?`The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Diagram for Python via .NET.
+The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Diagram for .NET.
 If you have concerns about any change listed, please raise it on the Aspose.Diagram support forum.